 It is also the burial site of the famous artist Raphael.
 Today, it functions as a church.
 This should undoubtedly be on your list of things to do in Rome.

-Unique of its kind, you can hardly find such brilliant creativity in a fountain in the globe and thus, is counted in the Rome’s highlights.
+Unique of its kind, you can hardly find such brilliant creativity in a fountain in the globe and thus, is counted in Rome’s highlights.
 Trevi Fountain was constructed in 1762 by Nicola Selvi.
 The Roman god Oceanus is seen riding his chariot pulled by Tritons and Hippocamps in this fountain.

 Although the origins of the Trevi fountain can be traced back to 19 B.C., work on the current Trevi Fountain was done between 1732 and 1762.
 It looks breathtaking with its gorgeous sculptures against the backdrop of the magnificent Palazzo Poli.